omicscodeathon/avianvac/README.md

 ## Conclusion
-Our study identified a Multi-Epitope Vaccine (MEV) as a significant vaccine candidate that could potentially help the global world to combat Avian Influenza infections.
+Our study identified a Multi-Epitope Vaccine as a significant vaccine candidate that could potentially help the global world combat Avian Influenza Infections.

 ## Team Members